musigman/book_app/readme.md

 ## Lab 13 ##

-Number and name of feature: 1| delete something from DB
+Number and name of feature: 1|

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete:

 Start time:

 Finish time:

 Actual time needed to complete:

+Number and name of feature: 2| delete something from DB

+Estimate of time needed to complete: 1 hour

+Start time: 6:00

+Finish time: 6:45

+Actual time needed to complete: 45 minutes